Introducing Major Food Allergens to your Infant

 Roughly 8% of American children have at least one food allergy.1,2 An allergic reaction to food happens when the body's immune system overreacts to a protein in food.
 Instead of seeing it as harmless, the food is labeled as dangerous, and the body initiates a protective response.3

-Top eight food allergens
+Top nine food allergens

 Any food has the potential to cause an allergic response, and so far over 160 foods have been identified as potential allergens.4 However, only eight foods account for about 90% of all reactions.4